bourbest/sapin/README.md

 ## Features
 * Provides functions for most basic field validations (no date validations, see why)
 * Supports the validation of attributes that are arrays of values, array of objects, map of objects, map of values
+* Validations on an object property can be applied to its members, on the whole object or on both
 * Allows to easily add your own custom validator functions
 * Supports multiple languages by allowing you to provide your own formatError function